 With the closing of our Series Seed we increased the size of the team from 10 to 34, mostly during the lockdown period of the COVID pandemic.
 We have some of the best engineers I’ve ever worked with and have recruited a well-seasoned team with deep experience in parcel logistics, supply chain management, health care, retail store operations, and retail technology.

-The photo below of Jeff Bezos working from his “founding office” during the early days of Amazon, in my opinion, truly captures the entrepreneurial spirit.
+I imagine the early days of Amazon, and Jeff Bezos working from home, doing everything he can to preserve the entrepreneurial spirit.
 Imagine the pivots, the changes in scope, the false starts, mistakes, near misses, scale challenges, small failures, flops, and overwhelming successes that lie ahead.
 Did he know how many chapters he would write?
 No. He hasn’t put his pen down yet.